 Fiona Reynolds is the CEO of the Principles for Responsible Investment (PRI) with responsibility for its global operations.
 The PRI is a U.N. supported organisation, with more than 2,000 signatories collectively representing over US$80 trillion AUM.
 Appointed in 2013, Fiona has 25 years' experience in the financial services and pension sector.
 She joined from the Australian Institute of Superannuation Trustees (AIST), where she spent 7 years as the CEO.
 Fiona also serves on the Board of the U.N.
 Global Compact and she is the Chair of the Financial Services Commission into Modern Slavery and Human Trafficking (The Liechtenstein initiative).
 She is a member of the International Integrated Reporting Council (IIRC), the Global Advisory Council on Stranded Assets at Oxford University, the UN Business for Peace Steering Committee, the Global Steering Committee for the investor agenda on climate action and the Steering Committee for Climate Action 100+ which is the largest ever investor engagement with listed companies.
 Fiona has been a member of the UK Government Green Finance Taskforce.
 In 2018 she was named by Barron’s magazine of one of the 20 most influential people in sustainability globally.
 Fiona has formerly been a pension fund director/trustee of AUSfund and been on the boards of Industry Funds Credit Control, Australia for UNHCR, the Australian Council of Superannuation Investors and the National Women in Super Network.
 In 2012, she was named by the Australian Financial Review as one of Australia’s top 100 women of influence for her work in public policy.

 Alison Rose is the Chief Executive of RBS’s Corporate, Commercial & Private Banking business and joined the Coutts Board in 2015.
 She is a member of the RBS Executive Committee, leading over 16,000 people and accountable for market-leading brands such as Coutts and Lombard.
-She has worked at RBS for over 20 years.
+She has worked at RBS for more thank 20 years.
 Prior to her current role, she was Head of Europe, Middle East and Africa, Markets & International Banking.
 Previous roles with RBS include Head of EMEA Corporate Coverage & Client Management, Head of Non-investment Grade Origination and Head of Leveraged Finance for the UK and Europe.
-Previously shortlisted for the “most influential woman in investment banking” award by Financial News, Mr Rose is a supporter of diversity and is executive sponsor for the bank’s employee-led networks.
+Previously shortlisted for the “most influential woman in investment banking” award by Financial News, Ms Rose is a supporter of diversity and is executive sponsor for the bank’s employee-led networks.
 She also champions RBS’s partnership with Entrepreneurial Spark, an innovative initiative that is supporting start-up businesses across the UK.

 Keith Skeoch became Co-Chief Executive of Standard Life Aberdeen plc and also Co-Chief Executive of its asset management business, Aberdeen Standard Investments, following the merger of Standard Life plc and Aberdeen Asset Management plc in August 2017.
 Mr Skeoch, alongside Co-Chief Executive Martin Gilbert, has responsibility for overseeing £655bn of assets (at 31 December 2017).
 Mr Skeoch was appointed Chief Executive of Standard Life plc in 2015, having been Chief Executive of Standard Life Investments since 2004.
 He became a Director of Standard Life Investments upon joining as Chief Investment Officer in 1999 and joined the Board of Standard Life plc in 2006.
 Prior to joining Standard Life Investments, from 1980 to 1999, he was with James Capel (HSBC Securities from 1996) where latterly he was Managing Director of International Equities.
 He started his career in 1979 at the Government Economic Service.
 Mr Skeoch has held a number of key industry appointments and is currently a board member of the Financial Reporting Council.
 He has been awarded honorary doctorates from the University of Sussex and Teesside University in recognition of his contribution to the financial services industry, most notably in establishing best practice in stewardship and governance in the wake of the global financial crisis.
 In 2013, he was named European Personality of the Year by Funds Europe.
 He is a Fellow of the Society of Business Economists, which was awarded for service to the economics profession.